Sanitizing My Home Without Bleach: Here's How I Do It!

 In the following sections, I'll share some natural alternatives that are just as effective at killing germs and bacteria without the harmful side effects.

-How to sanitize surface without bleach
+How to sanitize surfaces without using bleach

-Avoiding bleach doesn't mean you have to sacrifice the cleanliness of your home.
+Avoiding bleach doesn’t mean you have to sacrifice the cleanliness of your home.
+I have found some great (and kind) alternatives for sanitizing surfaces.

 Here are my favorites: